Core Concepts

 • Home — a branded landing screen with greeting text, team avatars, and action cards

-• Messages — live chat and AI chatbot conversations
+• Messages — live chat and AI conversations

 • Help — searchable knowledge base articles